-Public AdvocacyIn addition to field-building, GC plans on engaging in strategic policy work around specific legislation that will promote our mission and youth civic engagement.
-As a nonprofit organization, we are careful to ensure that we abide by all relevant laws when engaging in lobbying and policy work.
+AdvocacyIn addition to field-building, GC plans on engages in strategic policy work around specific legislation that promotes our mission and youth civic engagement.

 New York State: Lowering the New York City Community Board participation age to 16